 Luckily there are some key floor plan design elements you can consider before moving in that will help you determine if an apartment has enough space for your needs.

-Your primary consideration when evaluating apartment floor plans should be space.
-You need to know if an apartment design includes enough space for you, your family and all of your things.
+Your primary consideration when evaluating floor plans should be space.
+You need to know if an apartment design includes enough space for you, your family, and all of your things.

-Sometimes merely looking at the amount of square footage on a blueprint floor plan isn’t really a good indicator of how usable the space will be.
-Interior designers recommend classifying the rooms into three categories: private areas, service areas and public areas.
+Just looking at the amount of square footage on a blueprint floor plan isn’t really a good indicator of how usable the space will be.
+Interior designers recommend classifying the rooms into three categories: private areas, service areas, and public areas.

-Service areas include the kitchen and laundry room — highly functional spaces that you use for singular purposes.
-When you evaluate these spaces, look for logical layouts that will make your life easy.
+Service areas include the kitchen and laundry room — highly functional spaces with defined purposes.
+When you evaluate these spaces, look for logical layouts that make your life easy.